team-splendor/flick-critik/README.md

 ## Pending

 - add description and functionality of site on home page
-- develop ui for rating form
+- fix up ui for rating form
 - develop ui for view movies page
-- develop ui for view ratings for specific movies
+- develop ui for view ratings for specific movies page

 ## Roles and Responsibilities

 ### Derrick

 #### New Completions
-- add review page
+- linked button on review page to let user create a review (w/ Eddie)
 - back end of ratings

 #### Current
-- ratings form
+- fixing up ui for ratings form

 #### Next
-- back end of reviews
+- add in UI for other pages

 ### Eddie

 #### New Completions
 - sign in/sign up/sign out page
 - admin functionality with relations to Accounts and Ratings
-- linked button on review page to let user create a review
+- linked button on review page to let user create a review (w/ Derrick)

 #### Current
--
+- ui of sign in / sign up page

 #### Next
--
+- add more for ui of view ratings for specific movies page
+- possibly add more admin features

 ### Haochen